| OK, so you're shopping for a hosting company and you

 Note:

-We've received a lot of nasty emails from other hosting companies as a result
+We've received a lot of nasty emails from many discount hosting companies as a result

 of publishing this page.
-It seems most hosting companies don't want their customers
+It seems most low-cost budget hosting companies don't want their customers

 to know the truth about why their prices are so cheap!
 At ET Web Hosting